What Does It Really Mean to Stay the Course in Your Career?

 The obvious first step towards regaining a sense of control over your career is to establish a specific course and you will do this by developing short-term and long-term career goals.
 Next, look at each job you’ve held as a step along the way and something you can learn from, whether or not those jobs turned out exactly as you had hoped for or planned on.
 Just because you chart a course and then stay focused on your progress, it does not mean you will always experience smooth sailing.
 It is very likely that you will face challenges, unexpected problems, and other obstacles throughout your career.
 You may even need to make difficult decisions and alter your plans because of a specific need.
 For example, many people take a job because of their financial situation – even if it isn’t their ideal job.
 But that doesn’t mean you have to remain in that position indefinitely.
 Establish a course and redirect your efforts whenever you find you are off track.

-See also So You're Thinking of Changing Careers
+See also The Ever Changing World of Careers

 Be Persistent to Stay the Course